 Class A Amplifier Troubleshooting

-- The proper working-class amplifier is shown in the below figure where a fine sine wave is generated when the input voltage is applied.
+- The proper working-class amplifier is shown in below figure where a fine sine wave is generated when the input voltage is applied.

 - Let’s take 4 faulty signal output waves which are normally occurred.

-- In figure denoted as ‘a’ oscilloscope shows a dc level equal to the dc source voltage denoting that transistor is the cutoff mode.
+- In figure denoted as ‘a’ oscilloscope shows a dc level equal to the dc source voltage denoting that the transistor is the cutoff mode.

 - The 2 main reasons for this condition are given as.